ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/06-service-mesh-integration/01-istio/_index.md

   instances: 3
 ```

-This will avoid your pods enter in a `CrashLoopBackOff` state.
+This will avoid that your pods enter a `CrashLoopBackOff` state.